 Most DVD/Blu-ray authoring software comes with built-in encoding software.

 Standard Definition Video DVDs require the MPEG-2 codec.

 Blu-ray disks can use MPEG-2, MPEG-4/H.264, and SMPTE VC-1

 Outputting for the Web (Youtube, Vimeo, etc.)

 Most video sharing sites can take a variety of different formats which are outlined on their websites.
 In general, I've found H.264 is an excellent codec to deliver web-based videos.
-For HD videos I've found that lightly compressed (large) HD files can hiccup.
-So for HD videos instead of using the "best" setting, try "good" instead.
+For HD videos I've found that lightly compressed (large) HD files can hiccup- simply because the data rate is too much for the available bandwidth.
+So for HD videos instead of using the "best" setting, try using "good" instead.

-Sometimes you need a smaller video to fit inside a blog or a website.
+Sometimes you need a smaller version of the video to fit inside a blog or a website.
 A little math can help make an appropriately-sized movie.

 - For 4x3 (1.33) video you can use 720 x 540, 640x480 or 400x300 (or any dimensions you like as long as you divide the first by the second and get something close to 1.33)

 Outputting for use Overseas - World Analog TV & Color Encoding Standards

 of standard definition TV, (used in North America, some of South America,